-A rollup field performs calculations or formulas on specific cells from records that are linked to another field in your table.
-Sound complicated?
-It’s not!
-Watch this video guide and get started in seconds.
-Spreadsheet users can think of the rollup field as a way of creating more sophisticated pivot tables.
+A rollup field performs calculations, create aggregates, and build formulas on specific cells from records that are linked to another field in your table.

-For a complete reference of rollup aggregation functions, please see our rollup field reference.
+You can insert various functions in this area; for a complete reference of rollup aggregation functions, please see our rollup field reference

 After you've finished configuring the rollup field settings, save the field.
 You'll now see any values that can be rolled up from the linked table.